MahjongPantheon/pantheon/docs/technical/phpstorm.md

 Pantheon service uses XDebug module for backend debugging.
 The module is already included into the container, though the IDE needs some setup before you start.

+### Step 0: enable debug in containers

+Run `make enable_debug` in the root folder.

+Please note: this enables debugging extension for PHP in all related containers and after this the containers will try to reach debugging client (like phpstorm) for every request.
+If the debug client is not running, it will retry for 5 times, adding ~200ms of delay for each retry.

+If you experience huge (~1.2s) delays on backend handles, that means the debugging client is not running.
+If you don't want to use debugger for a while and want to get rid of the delays, use `make disable_debug`.

 ### Step 1: configure debugger

 ![](../img/settings-debug.png)